RaspberryPiFoundation/scratch-curriculum/en-GB/beat-the-goalie/index.md

 	![screenshot](images/goalie-timer-change.png)

-+ Once the timer has reached 0, you should play the 'cheer' sound and then stop the game.
++ Once the timer has reached 0, you should play the 'whistle' sound and then stop the game.

 	![screenshot](images/goalie-timer-end.png)